 Professional Practice Model

-Our professional practice model (PPM) depicts how we practice, collaborate, communicate and develop professionally to provide the highest quality of care to our patients, families and communities.
-Our PPM illustrates the alignment and integration of nursing practice with Dartmouth-Hitchcock’s mission, vision and values.
+Our professional practice model depicts how we practice, collaborate, communicate and develop professionally to provide the highest quality care to our patients, families and communities.
+Our professional practice model illustrates the alignment and integration of nursing practice with Nursing's mission, vision and values.

 Nursing's mission: Advancing the art and science of caring.

 Nursing's vision: We achieve nursing excellence through mentorship, research, education, evidence-based practice and community partnerships, providing each person the best care, in the right place, at the right time, every time.

 Our values align with the nursing theorists we have adopted: